The Best Wine and Steak Pairings

 This Flank Steak with Blue Cheese Butter recipes matches nicely with the K-J Grand Reserve Merlot.
 The wine’s bold blueberry fruits mesh seamlessly with the recipe’s balsamic vinegar sweetness, then contrast nicely with the earthiness of the blue cheese.
 The richness of the wine’s mouthfeel melds nicely with the creamy combo of cheese and butter.

 This Skirt Steak with Chimichurri Sauce allows for more adventurous pairing possibilities.
-That is because of the green elements of the parsley and cilantro, which tend to clash with red wine flavors, particularly in riper wine styles.
+That is because of the green elements of the parsley and cilantro, which tend to clash with red wines flavors, particularly in riper wine styles.
 However, wines from cooler areas, like the mountains of Alexander Valley (Cabernet Sauvignon - Hawkeye Mountain) and Napa (Cabernet Sauvignon - Napa Mountain) Valley, tend to show cooler notes of high tones of evergreen and eucalyptus that can work well with this dish.
 Additionally, for a lighter option that’s more offbeat and that works particularly well at lunch or on a warm summer evening, check out the K-J Vintner’s Reserve Sauvignon Blanc.
 As a parent to Cabernet Sauvignon, Sauvignon Blanc shares the same notes of eucalyptus and also boasts green bell pepper.
 Richer styles, like the K-J Grand Reserve Sauvignon Blanc, also have the bandwidth to match the steak’s depth of flavor while sporting plenty of acidity to cleanse the palate from the meat’s fat.

 So, what’s the best wine with steak?
 It primarily depends on the cut of meat and its preparation, but it can also depend on the steak’s accompaniments.
 What’s for certain is that steak is better with wine – any wine!